kkloberdanz/recipes/eggnog.md

 the yolks coagulate and the mixture becomes unpleasantly chunky.
 Ensure the Bourbon is added slowly while mixing.

+The Bourbon works as a preservative and also kills any salmonella that could be in the eggs.
+If you use less Bourbon than the recipe calls for, your eggnog may not be as well preserved as this recipe expects.

 ### Age the eggnog

 This recipe makes some very boozy eggnog.
 At first it will taste too strong.